 Where: 19 Ganton Street, W1F 9BN

-Why: When you’re about to go to the theatre, sometimes all you really want is a dish that is great and feels special, but can be eaten quickly.
+What: When you’re about to go to the theatre, sometimes all you really want is a dish that is great and feels special, but can be eaten quickly.
 Pasta is the ideal thing for this and as Bocca di Lupo is located in the theatre district, it makes sense to give it a visit before you head to your show.
-Try the tajarin with raw duck egg and Parmesan, and ask for a shaving of white truffle on top to bring it up a notch.
+On the Bocca di Lupo menu, try classics like tajarin with raw duck egg and Parmesan, with a shaving of white truffle on top to bring it up a notch.
 Other dishes you could try are the tagliatelle with ragu Bolognese or the pumpkin and amaretti cappellacci with butter and sage.

 Where: 12 Archer Street, W1D 7BB